cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 ##### Creating a repository and doing your first commit.
 1. Create a directory called `my-first-repo`.
 Navigate to it and initialize a `git` repository.
 Check it's status
 2. Add a few files with a few lines of text each in the directory and check the status again.
-3. Use `git add` to add one of those files to your staging area.
+3. Add one of those files to your staging area.
 Check the status
-4. Use `git commit` to commit that file to git.
+4. Commit that file to git.
 Check the status
-5. Use `git add` to add a second of those files to your staging area.
-Use `git commit` to commit that file to git.
+5. Add a second of those files to your staging area.
+Commit that file to git.
 Check the status
-6. Use `git log` to see the history of your actions and `git diff` to see what are the changes in each commit
+6. See the history of your actions and see what are the changes in each commit
 7. Add a few files to your staging area.
 Are you able to revert it?

 ##### Create a branch to split your development